Hundreds of Covid-19 cases reported as students return to college campuses - Local News 8

 Hundreds of Covid-19 cases reported as students return to college campuses

-Students are returning to college campuses across the US, and several universities are already detecting cases of coronavirus.
-Here’s what some schools are reporting:
+Students are returning to college campuses across the US, and several universities are already detecting cases of coronavirus that have led to quarantines and a return to remote learning in at least two cases.

-University of Notre Dame in Indiana is seeing a spike in Covid-19 cases since students returned to campus on August 3.
-As of Tuesday morning, 58 students have tested positive, according to the school’s online health dashboard.
+The University of Notre Dame in Indiana announced Tuesday that undergraduates would be learning remotely for the next two weeks after a spike in Covid-19 cases since students returned to campus on August 3.
+As of Thursday, 304 students had tested positive, according to the school’s online health dashboard.

-On Sunday alone, 15 of the 30 tests were positive — the highest number of positive cases in a single day to date for the institution.
+“The objective of these temporary restrictions is to contain the spread of the virus so that we can get back to in person instruction,” Notre Dame President Rev. John I. Jenkins said.

-The growth started on August 10, when 4 out of 197 people tested positive.
-The university updates its numbers at noon every day.
+North Carolina State University will move all undergraduates to online only learning starting Monday after parties caused clusters of cases, Chancellor Randy Woodson said in a letter posted on the university’s website.

-Since school began on August 3, 160 people have tested positive at the University of Kentucky, according to the university’s Covid-19 dashboard.
+Since school began on August 3, 225 people have tested positive at the University of Kentucky, according to its Covid-19 dashboard.

-A significant number of parties, which violated the school’s student code, has led to the rise in cases, according to the university’s director of executive communication, Sarah Geegan.
+A significant number of parties, which violated the school’s student code, has led to the rise in cases, according to Sarah Geegan, the university’s director of executive communication.

 The university was notified of 11 party-related citations from the weekend of August 8-9 and 10 citations from the weekend of August 15-16.